-Switch Method options are "Packet Matching", "GOP boundary," and "Packet Switch".
+Options are "Packet Matching", "GOP boundary" and "Packet Switch".
 Here we select how the switch finds its switch points.
 The operation of these three modes has different effects on the output and the selection of which depends upon the inputs.
-All modes can be used with delayed streams (up to a max of 3 seconds).
+All can be used with delayed streams (up to a max of 4 seconds).

 - Packet Matching: Can be used for MPTS or SPTS and should be selected where both input sources are identical, perhaps from a DA source or from the same MUX.
 The switched output in this mode will be totally seamless for all programs within the stream.
-Streams must contain a PCR and video streams. - GOP Boundary: Ideally for SPTS streams where both sources are identical or near-identical streams (Hot/Redundant encoder.
+Streams must contain a PCR and video streams. - GOP Boundary: Ideally for SPTS streams where both sources are identical or near-identical streams (Hot/Redundant Muxes).
 The switched output will be seamless or near seamless.
-Streams must contain a PCR and video streams.
-Note this only works for MPEG-2 encoded video. - Packet Switch: This mode is for switching of non-identical streams or streams containing audio or data only.
+Streams must contain a PCR and video streams. - Packet Switch: This mode is for switching of non-identical streams or streams containing audio or data only.
 The switched output will not be seamless and will result in black and/or frozen frames.